BeeGass/Notes/index.md

 ## Mathematics

-1. [Probability](): Notes Associated with WPI's probability class, taught by Michael Johnson.
+1. [Probability](): Notes associated with WPI's probability class, taught by Michael Johnson.
+    * [AFCIP](): Notes associated with my readings and questions answered from the textbook [A First Course in Probability](http://julio.staff.ipb.ac.id/files/2015/02/Ross_8th_ed_English.pdf).

-2. [Calculus 1-4](): Notes Associated with Cape Cod Community College's calculus classes, taught by the great Minxie Zhang.
-Notes still need to be translated over to digital
+2. [Calculus 1-4](): Notes associated with Cape Cod Community College's calculus classes, taught by the great Minxie Zhang.
+Notes still need to be translated over to digital.

-3. [Linear Algebra](): Notes Associated with WPI's Linear Algebra class, taught by Simone Cassani.
-Notes still need to be translated over to digital
+3. [Linear Algebra](): Notes associated with WPI's Linear Algebra class, taught by Simone Cassani.
+Notes still need to be translated over to digital.

-4. [Discrete Mathematics](): Notes Associated with WPI's Discrete Math class, taught by William C. Sanguinet.
-Notes still need to be translated over to digital
+4. [Discrete Mathematics](): Notes associated with WPI's Discrete Math class, taught by William C. Sanguinet.
+Notes still need to be translated over to digital.

-5. [Differential Equations](): Notes Associated with WPI's Differential Equations class, taught by Konstantin Lurie.
-Notes still need to be translated over to digital
+5. [Differential Equations](): Notes associated with WPI's Differential Equations class, taught by Konstantin Lurie.
+Notes still need to be translated over to digital.

 6. [Real Analysis](): I have yet to take this class.

 ## Machine Learning

-1. [Statistical Learning](): Notes Associated with the various resources I have used to learn machine learning.
-Notes still need to be translated over to digital
+1. [Statistical Learning](): Notes associated with the various resources I have used to learn machine learning.
+Notes still need to be translated over to digital.

-2. [CS-534](): Notes Associated with WPI's CS-534 Artificial Intelligence class {% include sidenote.html id="note-pgm" note="I realize that artificial intelligence isnt a facet of machine learning.
+2. [CS-534](): Notes associated with WPI's CS-534 Artificial Intelligence class {% include sidenote.html id="note-pgm" note="I realize that artificial intelligence isnt a facet of machine learning.
 Its just where im deciding to put these notes." %}, taught by Carolina Ruiz.
-Notes still need to be translated over to digital
+Notes still need to be translated over to digital.

 ## Deep Learning

 1. [CS-541](notes/Deep-Learning/CS-541/): All my notes from WPI's CS-541 Deep Learning, taught by Professor Whitehill.
-Notes still need to be translated over to digital
+Notes still need to be translated over to digital.

 2. [Pattern Recognition and Machine Learning](notes/Deep-Learning/bishops/Outline/bishops_outline.md): All my notes from reading the text book Pattern Recognition and Machine Learning.
+Notes still need to be translated over to digital.

-Notes still need to be translated over to digital
+3. [CS231n](): All my notes from Stanford's [CS231n: Convolutional Neural Networks for Visual Recognition's](http://cs231n.stanford.edu/) class.
+Notes still need to be translated over to digital.